Skip to content

 “Ya, maybe zat will fix it.”
 They agree with defeat.

 The problem is, it just doesn’t.
 It is worse.
-It’s like when someone puts too much coverup on a zit and is like, no I’m cool.
+It’s like when someone puts too much cover-up on a zit and says, ‘No, I’m cool.’
 No one will notice.
-It’s totally hidden behind this glob of zinc oxide and sparkles, it’s virtually invisible.
+It’s hidden behind this glob of zinc oxide and sparkles; it’s virtually invisible.
 Nope.
 Nope, it’s not.
 It’s awful.

 The good news is that all hope is not lost on the interior: